-Modified waterways consist of natural channel design and riparian revegetation.
+Modified waterways consist of natural channel design and riparian vegetation.

-• Natural channel design
+• Natural Channel Design

 Natural channel design infrastructure comprises of sections of waterways or constructed channels that have been reconfigured to treat stormwater from urban areas and to stabilise waterway banks.
 The natural channel design features are presented in Figure 1, as defined in QUDM (2017)1.